Biomatters/IntelliComment/README.md

     * See [API documentation](https://confluence.atlassian.com/bitbucket/pullrequests-resource-1-0-296095210.html#pullrequestsResource1.0-POSTanewcomment)

 ### User stories ###
-Feature:

 * As an author
   I want to integrate PR feedback into my git branch without switching contexts
   So that I can save time and sanity
 * As a reviewer
   I want to provide feedback on a PR without switching contexts
   So that I can save time and sanity

 ### Mock Ups ###